Bèlgica flag Bèlgica: Entorn econòmic

 Other Corporate Taxes

-Indirect taxes include a real estate tax on annual rental income calculated in function of the cadastral income of the property, stamp duties, a fixed fee on increase in capital of EUR 50, a transfer or registration tax on the transfer and leasing of real estate (at rates varying between 0.2% and 12.5%).
-A tax is imposed on the notional rental income of immovable property located in the country, with rates varying according to the region.
+Indirect taxes include stamp duties, a fixed fee on increase in capital of EUR 50, a transfer or registration tax on the transfer and leasing of real estate (at rates varying between 0.2% and 12.5%).
+At the regional level in Belgium, an annual tax is levied on the notional rental income of immovable property, including land, buildings, and industrial equipment.
+The rate varies by region: 3.97% in the Flemish region and 1.25% in the Brussels and Walloon regions.
+Provinces and communes may impose additional surcharges.
+While the tax and surcharge are deductible for corporate income tax, they are not deductible for individual income tax unless the building is used for business purposes.

 Banks are subject to a bank levy and a subscription tax on savings deposits.

-Social security contributions - generally fixed at 30.57% of 1.08 times the gross salary for blue-collar employees and 25% of gross salary for white-collar employees - in practice vary according to the size and industry of the company and the salary of the employee.
+Social security contributions - generally fixed at 30.57% of 1.08 times the gross salary for blue-collar employees and 25% of the gross salary for white-collar employees - in practice vary according to the size and industry of the company and the salary of the employee.
+For blue-collar employees, an additional annual contribution of 10.27% is due on 1.08 times the gross salary.

 Other Domestic Resources